Dubai's ruler loses appeal to stop publication of judgements in UK court battle with ex-wife

 British-educated Haya, who is half-sister to King Abdullah, has attended all the hearings accompanied by Fiona Shackleton, the lawyer who represented Prince Charles, heir to the British throne, in his divorce from his late first wife, Princess Diana.
 Mohammed has more than 20 children by different wives, and married the princess in 2004 in what was believed to be his sixth marriage.

 Witnesses in the case have included the British detective who led an investigation into the disappearance of Shamsa, the sheikh's daughter from another marriage, from Cambridge in 2000, and Tiina Jauhiainen, who says she tried to help her friend Latifa, Shamsa's younger sister, flee Dubai in 2018.
-(Editing by Stephen Addison)
+(Editing by Stephen Addison and Jon Boyle)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)